large-farva/cac-arch/README.md

   Restart the service if necessary: (I recommend making an alias!)
   `sudo systemctl restart pcscd.socket`

-- **Browser Setup Issues: **If Firefoc or Chromium doesn't recongnize the CAC:
+- **Browser Setup Issues: **If Firefox or Chromium doesn't recongnize the CAC:

   - Ensure the `opensc-pkcs11.so` module is correctly loaded in the browser.